barrong77/stock-analysis/README.md

 # stock-analysis
 ****Written Analysis of Results - Please reference document "Analysis of Deliverable" for summary, pictures and tables.****
+I was able to get the button (macro) to work properly and its located in tab "Analysis A".

 Purpose of Analysis: